By David Peel

 In the first case, a loss of control, the bike is often laid down and then the rider and bike usually separate.
 Often, the knee or lower leg is broken up badly as the bike and the leg head in different directions.
 Once the rider is off the bike, usually already injuring a leg, shoulder and elbow, they also can hit other things like fences, wires, lampposts, signs, cars, embankments and ditches.
 Sometimes they are run over by other cars.
 “Road rash” can be expected as the body slides across the rough surface of the road.

 The second kind of crash involves the at-fault car driver just pulling out to make a left turn and just not seeing the bike until it is too late.
 62 percent of motorcycle accidents in the U.S. are frontal collisions.
 The rider in these cases is usually either thrown over the front of the car or goes somewhat under it, which will sometimes crush them.
 In either event, about 35 percent of all crashes show major impact to the chin or jaw area.
 Again, road rash is expected.
 The impact of the head on the side or the hood of the offending car, or on the pavement beyond the scene of the collision, will cause head injuries, regardless of helmet use.
 Unfortunately, being run over by others is a real possibility.
 Amputations often result from bike wrecks.
+With such injuries, those who are caught in motorcycle accidents have their lives changed dramatically, looking to lawyers similar to these Wocl Leydon, LLC bridgeport motorcycle accident lawyers who might be able to help with their case and get compensation that could be helpful to them while they recover from their accidents.

 The injury rate might be reduced with air bags.
 Yes, air bags for motorcycles.
 Fuel tank mounted airbags helps stop the person from traveling into the vehicle.